coachshea/neo-pipe/readme.md

 check it out.
 It excels at project-level configuration.

-NeoPipe also provides an operator-pending mapping (see [mappings] sections) which works well with [textobj-user] by kana and all of the related plugins.
+NeoPipe also provides an operator-pending mapping (see [mappings] sections) which works well with [textobj-user] by kana and all of the [related plugins].
+If you are not yet familiar with these plugins, it is worth your time to check them out.

 Setup
 =====

 Neopipe allows users to interact with their commands in one of three ways.
-First, users can define a long running command through which all subsequent text will be piped (defined as [npipe_start]).
-This can be as simple as opening a shell command or it could open a database, a repl, or any other command that the user wants to keep running for the duration of the session.
+First, users can define a long running command through which all subsequent text will be piped.
+This can be as simple as opening a shell or it could open a database, a repl, or any other command that the user wants to keep running for the duration of the session.
 Behind the scenes, this uses Neovim's 'jobstart()' function.

 The second option available to NeoPipe users is to define a command that will takes each batch of text through it's stdin and which rights it's output